Videos On the Dangers of Distracted & Impaired Driving

 - Implied Consent

-Distracted DrivingThere’s more to distracted driving than annoying people staring at their phones instead of going when the traffic light turns green.
-Although mobile phones are the biggest culprit for driver distractions, there are many others.
-Aceable can give you more examples of distractions, explain what’s at risk, and prepare you with tips for reducing distractions.
+Distracted DrivingThere’s more to distracted driving than annoying people staring at their phones instead of hitting the gas peddle when the traffic light turns green.
+Although cell phones are the biggest culprit for driver distractions, there are many others.
+In our safe driving videos, Aceable can give you more examples of distractions, explain what’s at risk, and prepare you with tips for reducing distractions.
 We’ll also explain the myth of multitasking (Hint: You can do two things at once, but that means doing neither of them well).

 Impaired DrivingAlcohol-related crashes are depressingly frequent and quite often fatal.
 Even if no one gets physically hurt (that’s a big “if”), being convicted of DUI or DWI will wreck you financially.
 If you’re under 21 years old, it’s particularly important for you to understand Zero Tolerance and how to navigate social situations involving alcohol without messing up your life.
-You’ll even find resources about alcohol-related rules like the Open Container Law.
+You’ll even find resources about alcohol-related rules like the Open Container Law from watching out videos and using out resources.
+We’re here to help!

 Don’t be guilty of Driving While Sleepy.
 Fatigued driving is hard to measure and not exactly illegal, so people underestimate the risks involved.
 The reality is that sleep deprived drivers are much more likely than alert drivers to make a mistake, zone out, or fail to react to information during a drive.
 Find out how you can make it through long road trips and early morning commutes without putting yourself and others in danger.